Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Sampling from the reconciled distribution

 \subsection{Importance Sampling}

 Let $X$ be an absolutely continuous random variable with density $p$.
 Suppose we want to compute the expectation $\mu = \E[f(X)]$, for some function $f$.
-In many cases, sampling from $p$ could be impractical, or it could lead to a very high variance of the Monte Carlo estimator.
-The idea of IS is to estimate the expectation $\mu$ by sampling from a different distribution $q$, and by weighting the samples to reflect the mismatch between the \textit{target} $p$ and the \textit{proposal} $q$.
+Importance Sampling estimates the expectation $\mu$ by sampling from a different distribution $q$, and by weighting the samples to correct the mismatch between the \textit{target} $p$ and the \textit{proposal} $q$.

+In the following the term \textit{density} denotes either the probability mass function (for discrete distributions) or the density with respect to the Lebesgue measure (for absolutely continuous distributions).
 Let $q$ be a density such that $q(x)>0$ if $f(x) p(x) \neq 0$, and let $y_1,\dots,y_N$ be independent samples drawn from $q$.
-The self-normalized importance sampling estimate \citep{elvira2021advances} is given by
+The self-normalized importance sampling estimate \citep{elvira2021advances} is:

-where $w$ is defined as $w(y) = c \, \frac{p(y)}{q(y)}$, for some (typically unknown) constant $c$.
-The efficiency of IS crucially depends on the choice of the proposal.
-Moreover, the performance of IS typically drops as the dimension of the space increases: this phenomenon is usually referred to as curse of dimensionality \citep{agapiou2017importance}.